denisshiki/Customer-Analysis/README.md

 The project is organized following the subtopics below:

 - **Data Treatment:**<br>
-  We verify if that is any missing data, and create some atributes to help our analysis
+- We verify if any data is missing and create some attributes to help the analysis.

 - **Descriptive Analysis:**<br>
   We give an overview analysis of the data in order to better understand the client behavior.